My favourite film-makers (2020 list)by RogerTheMovieManiac88 | created - 12 Dec 2018 | updated - 6 months ago | Public

 78. Dave Fleischer

 Dave Fleischer was born on July 14, 1894 in New York City, New York, USA as David Fleischer.
-He is known for his work on Mr. Bug Goes to Town (1941), In the Good Old Summer Time (1926) and Gulliver's Travels (1939).
+He is known for his work on In the Good Old Summer Time (1926), Mr. Bug Goes to Town (1941) and Imagination (1943).
 He was married to Mae Schwartz and Ida Mae Sharnow.
-He died on June 25, 1979 in ...
+He died on June 25, 1979 in Woodland ...

 Most of his documentaries were censured, apparently because he was not considered of the quality required to represent the Cuban Film Industry.
 Nephew of the poet Nicolas Guillen, he was also a painter and writer.
 Most of his films are still unknown in Cuba and even less in the world.
 He was sent ...